What is Three M syndrome?

 What gene changes cause Three M syndrome?

 Changes in the CUL7 gene are responsible for the majority of cases of the syndrome, around ¾ of all diagnosed cases are caused by this particular gene.
 Around 16% of cases of the syndrome are caused by mutations in the OBSL1 gene.
-And some patients have been found to have mutations in the CCDC8 gene, although probably there are other unidentified genes remaining.
+And some patients have been found to have mutations in the CCDC8 gene, although there are probably other unidentified genes remaining.

 The syndrome is inherited in an autosomal recessive pattern.
 Autosomal recessive inheritance means an affected individual receives one copy of a mutated gene from each of their parents, giving them two copies of a mutated gene.
 Parents, who carry only one copy of the gene mutation will not generally show any symptoms but have a 25% chance of passing the copies of the gene mutations onto each of their children.